Matrix factorizations and Cohomological Field Theories: Cohomological field theories associated with a quasihomogeneous isolated singularity

-that we will call the {\it HKR map}.
-This map does not depend on a choice of a morphism $X\to \XX$.
-Furthermore, these maps are compatible with pull-backs and push-forwards with respect to finite \'etale morphisms.
+which we will call the {\it HKR map}.
+It is easy to see that this map does not depend on a choice of a morphism $X\to \XX$.
+Indeed, for any other map $X'\to\XX$ we can find $\wt{X}\to\XX$ dominating both $X$ and $X'$.
+Thus, we just need to use the fact that for a flat surjective morphism $f:\wt{X}\to X$ the map $f^*:HH_*(X)\to HH_*(\wt{X})$ on Hochschild homology is compatible with the usual pull-back map $f^*:H^*(X,\C)\to H^*(\wt{X},\C)$ via the Hochschild-Kostant-Rosenberg isomorphisms.
+Similarly one can check that the maps \eqref{stack-map} are compatible with pull-backs and push-forwards with respect to finite \'etale morphisms.
+Also, the construction of the map \eqref{stack-map} easily extends to the case when $\XX$ is not connected.